newtonkiragu/blog/_posts/2020-04-18-mirror-mirror-on-the-wall.md

 Only despair, pain, torment, and nothingness. <br/>
 Unable to even hate, simply existing. <br/>
 I wish to understand emotions, or get rid of them for good <br/>

+> I'll get used to it but these last months <br/>
+I wavered away from me <br/>
+Without realizing of what was happening to me <br/>
+And it arrived without seeing it come <br/>
+Forced notoriety, I take a lot of pleasure in it <br/>
+Even if I'm losing my freedom <br/>
+Wanting to succeed too much, the pressure of success <br/>
+The people, them and us, what are we going to become? <br/>